WPChill/migrate-away-from-envira/readme.txt

 3. Copy the \"modula-envira-migrator\" folder into the /wp-content/plugins directory of your WordPress installation.
 4. Login to your website and go to the Plugins section of your admin panel.
 5. Look for \"Modula Envira Migrator\" and click Activate.

+== Frequently Asked Questions ==
+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Migrate away from Envira Gallery plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/e1afb82c-7bc9-41d4-a26d-b05fa044b85b).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin."

 == Changelog ==